PriyaKumari15/hacker-news/README.md

-This Project is mimic the feature of Hacker news with extra features like line graph for votes per news and pagination.
+This Project mimics the website Hacker news [https://news.ycombinator.com/](https://news.ycombinator.com/) with some extra features like **line chart** (votes per news) and **pagination**.
 This project is built with React, Redux, JavaScript, and CSS.

 ## Available Scripts